QuickBooks Time Review: Is It the Right Time Tracker for You?

-When you sign up for QuickBooks Time, you can take a self-guided tour, sign up for a hosted webinar, or both.
+When you sign up for QuickBooks Time, you can take a self-guided tour, attend a hosted webinar, or both.
 There’s also an online help section with instructions for the setup processes.
-You should plan at least a half-hour for initial setup, plus five to 10 minutes per employee, depending on how much you program for them (schedules, geofencing, assigning to projects, and the like).
+You should plan at least half an hour for initial setup, plus five to 10 minutes per employee, depending on how much you program for them (schedules, geofencing, assigning to projects, and the like).

-If you are getting QuickBooks Payroll Elite, this may be included in the setup process, as QuickBooks Time is included with that plan.
+If you are getting QuickBooks Payroll Elite, the tour may be included in the setup process, as QuickBooks Time is included with that plan.

 The time clock works on the web, mobile, or kiosk.
 Employees can see the current hours they’ve worked, the total hours for the day, and the total hours for the week.
 They can clock in and out with the tap of a button.

-Depending on your plan and what access an employee has, they can
+Depending on your plan and the access an employee has, they can:

 - Assign hours to a project or client and switch between them with the click of a button